What PsychiatryRx is

 What you'll find here

 PsychiatryRx is organized around the questions people actually have.
 There are in-depth guides to individual medications, side-by-side comparisons of the options people weigh against each other, plain-language explainers of whole drug classes, and longer guides on the questions that cut across every medication, such as starting one, coming off one safely, and managing side effects.
-A glossary defines the clinical terms, and a printable appointment sheet helps you organize what to ask your prescriber.
+A glossary offers one-line reading aids for terms that appear on medication pages, and a printable appointment sheet helps you organize what to ask your prescriber.

 Who stands behind it

 PsychiatryRx is published by shrinkMD Publishing, LLC, and is editorially independent of any clinical practice.
 Dr. Refai is also the founder of shrinkMD, a telepsychiatry practice; that affiliation is disclosed in full on our disclosure page.
+If you're looking for actual medication management with a prescribing psychiatrist rather than more reading, that's what shrinkMD's medication-management service is for.
 How the content is written and checked is described on our editorial process page.